 Have you ever wonder why the cables on your appliances are safe to hold while plugging it into the electrical source?
 Or the electrical lines going into your house does not shock you every time you touch a metal post or every time it is wet?

-That is why every unit or appliances, building electrical connections or electric motors need to be tested first before they are released for public use.
+That is why every unit or appliances supply wires, building electrical connecting wires or electric motor cables need to be tested first for proper insulation before they are released for public use.
 This is where an insulation tester is being used.